 With the introduction of commits, I started thinking about commit signing and encryption.
 And that led to the big question: what is identity?
 Who is creating these commits?
 The GraphQL API has a user system, so I could just attach a user ID and call it done.
 But the peer-to-peer concepts from these papers I’ve been reading feel like the next obvious step.

 So I put together a certificate-based signing system for commits, and started researching distributed identity systems, address book protocols, and web of trust.

 Thus far, this project has followed a natural flow of ideas building toward something, but I began to lose sight of a coherent outcome.
 (How does an API/database system mesh with a peer-to-peer system?
 And how does that help my original charter of managing small scale personal information?)

 I decided to table the low level system engineering and get back to user interfaces.
 I prefer my data to live in boring, accessible formats, like plain text files and image files.

 Can I apply the lessons from command-query separation, event sourcing, content addressable storage, and peer-to-peer systems, to something much smaller in scale but no less confounding?

-My current prototype is almost entirely user interface, with the database assuming the unexpected role of short-term memory and communication tool.
+A previous two prototypes were almost entirely user interface, with the database assuming the unexpected role of short-term memory and communication tool.